How to Setup a Server Rack

 Ventilation And Cooling

-The server rack itself is made up of a strong aluminum panels with standard provisions for fastening switches, routers and surge protectors.
+The server rack itself is made up of strong steel or aluminum panels with standard provisions for fastening switches, routers and surge protectors.
 The devices are well-spaced to ensure free flow of air that they all require for cooling.
-Your server sits at the base of the rack with enough space for air circulation too.
+Equipment placement within the rack should be planned according to weight, airflow, and cable management requirements with enough space for air circulation too.

 In addition to natural ventilation, consider using cooling strategies like hot/cold aisle containment or rack-mounted cooling units for improved efficiency.
 This is particularly helpful in high-density or always-on environments.